Chinese syzygies by insertions: Preliminaries on rewriting

-Rewriting systems can be interpreted as $2$-polygraphs with only $0$-cell.
-Such a \emph{$2$-polygraph} $P$ is given by a pair~$(P_1,P_2)$, where~$P_1$ is a set and $P_2$ is a \emph{globular extension} of the free monoid~$P_1^\ast$ seen as a $1$-category, that is a set of generating $2$-cells~$\beta:u\dfl v$ relating $1$-cells in~$P_1^\ast$, where~$u$ and~$v$ denote the \emph{source} and the \emph{target} of~$\beta$, respectively denoted by~$s_1(\beta)$ and~$t_1(\beta)$.
-A rewriting system $R$ on an alphabet $X$ can be described by such a $2$-polygraph whose generating $1$-cells are given by $X$, and having a generating $2$-cell $u \dfl v$ for every rule $u\fl v$ in $R$.
+We recall the notion of coherent presentation of monoids formulated in terms of polygraphs in~\cite{GaussentGuiraudMalbos15}, see also~\cite{GuiraudMalbos18}.
+Rewriting systems can be interpreted as $2$-polygraphs with only one $0$-cell.
+Such a \emph{$2$-polygraph} $P$ is a data~$(P_1,P_2)$, where~$P_1$ is a set and $P_2$ is a \emph{globular extension} of the free monoid~$P_1^\ast$ seen as a $1$-category.
+The elements of~$P_2$ are \emph{generating $2$-cells}~$\beta:u\dfl v$ relating $1$-cells in~$P_1^\ast$, with \emph{source}~$u$ and \emph{target}~$v$, denoted respectively by~$s_1(\beta)$ and~$t_1(\beta)$.
+A rewriting system~$R$ on~$X$ can be described by such a $2$-polygraph where the generating $2$-cells are the rules of~$R$.
 Recall that a \emph{$(2,1)$-category} is a category enriched in groupoids.
-We will denote by~$\tck{P}_2$ the $(2,1)$-category freely generated by the $2$-polygraph $P$, see~{\cite[Section 2.4.]{GuiraudMalbos18}} for expanded definitions.
+We will denote by~$\tck{P}_2$ the $(2,1)$-category freely generated by the $2$-polygraph $P$, see~\cite{GuiraudMalbos18} for expanded definitions.